latentchronos/student-dropout-predictor/README.md

 After the analysis, you'll see the data cleaning steps.
 Pay close attention to these:

 Building a Pipeline: Look for the ColumnTransformer.
-This is the professional way to handle preprocessing.
 It automatically applies StandardScaler to all number columns and OneHotEncoder to all category columns.

-Handling Imbalance (SMOTE): This is our solution to the imbalance problem.
+Handling Imbalance (SMOTE): This is the solution to the imbalance problem.
 Look for the SMOTE code.
 You'll see it's only applied to the training data, which is a critical best practice.

 **Step 3:** Train and Compare Models
 File: notebooks/2_Model_Training.ipynb